DON’T SIT ON YOUR RIGHTS

 BR sued LR for trespass during the construction, but mostly for breach of the easement agreement, seeking an injunction to compel LR to honor the easement.
 BR contended that LR’s conduct violated the easement agreement and placed an increased burden on the easement.
 LR’s actions constituted a trespass, in BR’s view, and created additional wear and tear on BR’s parking lots.
 Finally, LR’s activities interfered with BR’s business.
 BR claimed that the easement agreement simply did not contemplate loading and unloading of vendor vehicles as well as parking or that LR would use BR’s property for uses beyond simple customer ingress and egress contemplated by the easement agreement.

 LR argued that any recovery for breach of the easement agreement should be limited to $35,000, because BR’s appraiser valued its property with the easement at $650,000 and without the easement at $615,000.
 BR and LR both moved for summary judgment on all issues.

 Held: BR was entitled to summary judgment on some claims, and others would go to trial.
 The District Court noted that Michigan law defined an easement as the right to use the land of another for a specific purpose.
-In order to create an express easement, there must be language in the writing manifesting a clear intent to create a servitude.
+In order to create an express easement, there must be language in the document manifesting a clear intent to create a servitude.
 Any ambiguities are resolved in favor of use of the land free of easements.
-The plain unambiguous language of an agreement controls the determination of whether breach has occurred.
+The unambiguous language of an agreement controls the determination of whether a breach has occurred.

 The Court refused summary judgment on BR’s remaining issues, denied summary judgment on all of LR’s issues, and set trial dates.